ARHPA/age-gender-race-predictor/README.md

 # Age, Gender, Race Predictor

-This project is a machine learning-based age, gender, and race predictor using the UTKface dataset.
+This project is a machine learning-based age, gender, and race predictor using the UTKface dataset and efficientnet models.
 It provides a graphical user interface (GUI) for users to interact with the predictor and obtain predictions for age, gender, and race based on facial images.

 ## Table of Contents